Manam (film): Filming

 Hyderabad campus of BITS Pilani, where the film was partly shot.

 Principal photography began on 7 June 2013.
 Scenes focusing on Chaitanya and Samantha were shot at Narayanguda in mid June 2013.
 The latter completed her part in the schedule and left for Switzerland on 18 June 2013 to work on Attarintiki Daredi (2013).
 The first schedule was wrapped up by late June 2013 and the second schedule was scheduled to begin in mid-July 2013.
 Some important scenes were planned to be shot in that schedule.
 Shriya Saran joined the film's sets in late July 2013.
 Samantha tweeted on 31 July 2013 that the film's second schedule had been wrapped up.
 The film was shot in Hyderabad Campus of Birla Institute of Technology and Science, Pilani in late August 2013 and Samantha rejoined the film's sets on 1 September 2013 after completing Ramayya Vasthavayya (2013).

 Scenes featuring Nageswara Rao, Nagarjuna and Chaitanya were shot from 9 September 2013 in Hyderabad.
 Executive producer Supriya announced in mid September 2013 that the filming would be completed by November 2013.
 Nageswara Rao had chronic stomach ache, and doctors found out on 8 October 2013 that he is suffering from cancer.
 He announced this to the press on 19 October 2013 while on set.
 Recovering from surgery, Nageswara Rao rejoined the film's sets in mid November 2013.
 A 15-day schedule in Coorg starting from 1 December 2013 was announced in late November 2013 and key scenes on all the members of the principal cast except Nageswara Rao were planned to be shot.
 The next schedule began in mid December 2013 at Mysore.

 Lalitha Mahal, where the flashback portions were partly shot.

 The film's team continued filming at Melukote, Lalitha Mahal and in the backwaters of the Krishna Raja Sagara among others.
 Samantha completed filming her portions on 22 February 2014.
 By late March 2014, the entire filming, except for a song sequence, was completed; the song was planned to be shot in April 2014 Featuring Nagarjuna and Naga Chaitanya, it was shot at Annapurna Studios in mid-April 2014.
-Amitabh Bachchan shot the scenes for his cameo at the Filmistan Studio in Mumbai on 27 April 2014.
+Amitabh Bachchan announced that filming for his cameo appearance has been completed.

 Saran later revealed in an interview that during the shoot at Coorg, the team's day began at 4:30 am every day.
 She visited coffee plantation and black pepper farms to observe the farmers' work for her part.
 For a few particular scenes, where Saran teaches Nagarjuna some farm chores, the team made a few takes, as Nagajuna, being a quick learner, completed the tasks better than Saran.